Astronomers spot up to 170 giant rogue planets floating through space - NewsBreak

 (StudyFinds.org) – Nearly 200 giant planets have been spotted moving aimlessly through space, according to a remarkable discovery by astronomers.
 Researchers from the European Southern Observatory say these “rogue planets” float in space and don’t orbit a star — like the Earth and the rest of the planets in our solar system do.

-The planets are in a star-forming region relatively close to our Sun in the southern constellations of Upper Scorpius and Ophiuchus.
-Although there may be billions of these rogues out there in the Milky Way, the 170 scientists found in this section of the galaxy represent the largest group of rogue planets discovered to date.

-“We did not know how many to expect and are excited to have found so many,” says study first author Dr. Nuria Miret-Roig of Bordeaux University in a media release .What were the most searched terms on Google in 2021?
+“We did not know how many to expect and are excited to have found so many,” says study first author Dr. Nuria Miret-Roig of Bordeaux University in a media release .These were the most searched terms in 2021

 Rogue planets are a bit of a mystery to astronomers .
 For comparison, our Sun has at least eight planets orbiting it (nine if you count Pluto).
 From what scientists can tell, most other stars also have planets circling them as well.